aaronpk/minibot/README.md

 #### `POST /channel/{channel}`

 Sends a message to the specified channel.
-The channel should be specified without the "#"
+The channel should be specified including the "#" URL-encoded to "%23".

-* `token` - The auth token specified in the config file
+* `access_token` - The auth token specified in the config file
-* `message` - The text to send to the channel
+* `content` - The text to send to the channel

 #### `POST /raw`

 Sends a raw IRC command to the server.
 This can be used to send JOIN and PART messages, as well as PRIV messages to users or other channels.

-* `token` - The auth token specified in the config file
+* `access_token` - The auth token specified in the config file
 * `command` - The raw IRC command to send

 #### `GET /channel/{channel}/nicks`

 Request a list of nicks in the specified channel.

-* `token` - The auth token specified in the config file
+* `access_token` - The auth token specified in the config file

 ```
 {